Keaton Wooden is an award-winning writer, composer, director, and producer best known for the award-winning musical The Civility of Albert Cashier.

 A Rhodes Scholar nominee, Wooden studied modern literature and critical theory with the Scholarship and Christianity in Oxford program at the University of Oxford England, and is a graduate of Ball State University.
-He has presented research on his experience in the entertainment industry and the humanities at the University of Oxford England, Kingston University, Wheatstone Academy, and the Screen Actors Guild.
+He has presented research on the entertainment industry and the humanities at the University of Oxford England, IFP Chicago, Kingston University, Wheatstone Academy, and the Screen Actors Guild.
 He also is a guest moderator and creative feedback consultant/instructor for the Screen Actors Guild in Chicago and IFP Chicago.